willijeong1/willijeong1.github.io/_pages/about.md

 <p>3) Developmental consequences of early-life stress, especially in terms of the body-brain axis, and the protective mechanisms that let us overcome these adversities.</p>
 You can find out more about my research journey in the [publications](/publications) and [blog](/blog) sections.

 Apart from academics, I have always had a big passion for music and the performing arts.
 Orchestral concerts and musical theatre are my favorites, and I recently started venturing into new genres such as a cappella and opera.
-You might encounter some of my performances (and other miscellaneous stuff) in the [blog](/blog) section.
+You might encounter some of my performances, among other things, in the [blog](/blog) section.

 Feel free to look around!
 If you have any questions or just want to connect, you can contact me through the below channels.